Tuesday, September 2

 Electrify Central Ohio presents this one-stop, community event is for households interested in saving money while living more sustainably.
 Learn about energy-saving technologies, solar energy, electric vehicles, and resources available in central Ohio to help make green living affordable.

 Considering adding rooftop or ground-mounted solar to your home or business?
-In April 2025, Denison University Sustainability Director Jeremy King gave a presentation on the solar installation process, from assessing your site’s potential to maximizing financial incentives and navigating net metering rules.
+Denison University Sustainability Director Jeremy King presented on the solar installation process, from assessing your site’s potential to maximizing financial incentives and navigating net metering rules.

 In March 2025, Go Green Granville hosted a special Electric Vehicle event featuring a panel of Granville resident EV owners, a "car show" featuring various electric vehicles, plus entertainment by talented local musicians playing fun car-themed songs.
 Go Green Granville leadership team member Frank O'Brien-Bernini shared the environmental impacts, technology, tax credits and incentives, vehicle options, plus the personal logistics of owning an EV and strategies to avoid range anxiety.